-Why Trump's words -- and omissions -- matter
+A President of many words stays strangely silent on white supremacists

 During a turbulent week, the President opted not to specifically condemn white separatists tearing at the nation's racial scars and deliberately escalated a showdown with North Korea over its nuclear program.

-The words Trump chose on both occasions from his Bedminster, New Jersey, golf resort, revealed the extent to which he rejects the ceremonial conventions of the presidency and is unwilling to constrain his inclinations and rhetoric.
+The words Trump chose on both occasions from his Bedminster, New Jersey, golf resort revealed the extent to which he rejects the ceremonial conventions of the presidency and is unwilling to constrain his inclinations and rhetoric.

+The President was active on Twitter Monday morning, expressing his support for Alabama Sen. Luther Strange in his re-election fight and bashing "obstructionist" Democrats for "some of the worst trade deals in history."
+But he notably declined to mention Charlottesville.

+A White House official said Trump was expected to speak again about the incident later Monday.
+But it remains an open question as to how bluntly the President will condemn white supremacists or whether he will directly call the Charlottesville attack an act of domestic terrorism.

+"It's his call," the White House official said, reflecting the frustration among some of the President's top aides over his decision this weekend to blame the violence on "many sides."

-Trump did hit out at an "egregious display of hatred, bigotry and violence" on Saturday after a woman died when a man with reported neo-Nazi sympathies allegedly rammed protestors opposing an alt-right gathering in Virginia with a car.
+On Saturday, Trump did hit out at an "egregious display of hatred, bigotry and violence" after a woman died when a man with reported neo-Nazi sympathies allegedly rammed protesters opposing an alt-right gathering in Virginia with a car.

-But his comment that the wrongdoing was on "many sides" appeared to draw an equivalency between counter protestors and the extreme right.
+But his comment that the wrongdoing was on "many sides" appeared to draw an equivalency between counter protesters and the extreme right.
 Offered a second chance to condemn the extremist by reporters, he demurred.
 Sunday, a White House official, declining to be identified by name, said "of course" Trump's condemnation "includes white supremacists, KKK, neo-Nazi and all extremist groups."

 It was the second time in a few days that the President's rhetoric and bearing had come under intense scrutiny.
 Last week, his warning that he would rain "fire and fury" over North Korea if it continued its threats, appeared to envisage a nuclear strike and triggered alarm in Asia and confusion about his motivations.